 This can be quite a challenge, especially when trying to avoid people, dogs, cats and bigger birds that want a hoodie snack, plus their breeding season coincides with the most popular time to visit the beach in summer.

-There are less than 70 hooded plovers on the Adelaide and Fleurieu Peninsula beaches combined.
+There are about 70 hooded plovers on the Adelaide and Fleurieu Peninsula beaches combined.

 This is considered one population because the birds move around between beaches.
 How the birds are going on the Fleurieu directly impacts how many birds we see in Adelaide.

 The total number of hooded plovers in South Australia (including our hoodie population) is estimated to be around 800 birds.